-I grew up in the 80s and 90s watching commercials where every single model had long, silky STRAIGHT hair.
+Commercials for beauty products in the 1980s and 1990 were filled with models with long, straight hair.
 Shampoo, hair oil, hell, even life insurance commercials had only straight-haired women.
 I wanted hair just like those women, which I could push back with my stylish sunglasses, flip around sexily, and then it’d fly glamorously in the wind when a guy passed by because hey, that’s exactly what happens in real life.
 Just not to curly-haired girls.

 Because when you have curls, they see the wind coming to rustle them and go “Oh yeah, you and whose army, bitch?”
 Trying to push back curls with your sunglasses is fine.
 Getting them untangled from those sunglasses afterward is the 13th Labour of Hercules.
 As for letting them loose for a duration over 10 minutes: have you ever been caught in a power cut?
 In the middle of the summer?
 Under a blanket?
 Yeah.
 That.